-Birthdays…everyone has one, but how to do you get people talking about them, in turn dominating the national conversation?
-That was the brief from long-standing Prohibition client, Interflora, who wanted to drive awareness of its ‘everyday’ birthday flowers offering.
+Birthdays…everyone has one, but how do you get people talking about them, in turn dominating the national conversation?
+That was the brief from long-standing Prohibition client, Interflora, who wanted to drive awareness of its ‘everyday’ birthday flowers offering through PR.

 Our concept centred around the concept that not all birthdays were created equal; surely those born on Christmas Day or New Year’s Eve are resigned to having their big day sidelined each and every year?